 It’s peaceful and well maintained, but also quite spread out, so you end up walking a lot.
 It’s not the kind of place for quick fun, more for a slow visit.

-Morning walks, quiet outings, and nature time.
+- Good for: Morning walks, quiet outings, and nature time

-Free
+- Entry: Free

-Morning or late afternoon, especially in winter.
+- Best time to visit: Morning or late afternoon, especially in winter

 Tughlaqabad Fort (~30 km from Gurgaon)